-Depending on the Factoring company this can be your only fee or this can be just the fee to cover the factor’s risk and overhead.
-Primarily it covers all of the collections work including the processing of invoices and collection from your customers, the account debtors.
+Depending on the Factoring company this can be your only fee, or this can be just the fee to cover the factor’s risk and overhead.
+Primarily it includes all of the collections work including the processing of invoices and collecting from your customers, the account debtors.
 It is typically charged based on the total value of the invoice amount you assign to the Factor.
 For many factoring providers, this fee also covers their cost of funds for invoice financing.

 What is an Advance Rate on Receivables?